jcap49/clipit/spec-week4-14.md

-        -use iframe api to load player (& hide controls - see docs for more info) -use youtube data api to search for youtube videos (youtube video id on the backend - which then gets passed to iframe api to load/play video) -figure out how to constrain photo size
+        -use iframe api to load player (& hide controls - see docs for more info) -use youtube data api to search for youtube videos (youtube video id on the backend - which then gets passed to iframe api to load/play video) -implemenet user authentication via devise
--adjust appropriate views to accomodate music syncing portion -explore building user auth/o-auth (to surprise kyle - yayaya) -finish implementing clip/example
+-adjust appropriate views to accomodate music syncing portion -figure out how to constrain photo size
+-finish implementing clip/example
 -fix stupid CSS bullshit:
   -error messages